nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Issue Commands

-> NOTE: Multiple issues can have the exact same fields, as it is possible for a project to have multiple of the same
+> NOTE: Multiple issues can have the exact same fields (other than the issue id), as it is possible for a project to
-> issues.
+> have multiple of the same issues.

 ### Adding an issue : `issue -a`